anima-wg/brski-cloud/anima-brski-cloud.md

 ## Cloud Registrar Handles Voucher Request

-The cloud registrar must determine pledge ownership.
+The cloud registrar must determine pledge ownership. if the registrar is unwilling or unable to handle the voucher request, for example it is unable to determinw ownership, then the cloud registrar MUST return a suitable 4xx or 5xx error response to the pledge.

-Once ownership is determined, or if no owner can be determined, then the registrar may:
+If the cloud registrar successfully determines ownership, then the registrar SHOULD take one of the following actions:

-- return a suitable 4xx or 5xx error response to the pledge if the registrar is unwilling or unable to handle the voucher request
+- return a suitable 4xx or 5xx error response to the pledge if the registrar is unwilling or unable to handle the voucher request for any reason

 - redirect the pledge to an owner register via 307 response code